rhkarls/hydrating/README.md

 ## Overview
 hydrating is a python package for fitting hydrological rating curves.

+hydrating aims to provide an easy interface to fitting rating curve for any kind of model while giving the user full control on the model parameters (provided through lmfit library). hydrating also aims at providing robust methods for estimating rating curve uncertainty.

-This initial preview only provides basic powerlaw fitting.
+This initial preview only provides basic powerlaw model fitting, see example below.

 Development Status: Pre-Alpha.

-Due to personal obligations, development is mostly on pause until second half of 2023.
+**Due to personal obligations, development is mostly on pause until second half of 2023.**

 Consider the API unstable, it may change at short/no notice.

 ## Requirements and installation